Skin Cancer Screenings Are Vital

-No one wants a skin-cancer diagnosis although it is the most common type of cancer in the world.
+No one wants a skin cancer diagnosis although it is the most common type of cancer in the world.
 By definition, skin cancer is a tumor, an uncontrolled growth of abnormal cells on the skin.
 Most people get skin cancer from exposure to too much ultraviolet light, sun or and tanning beds.
 Skin cancer is highly curable if it is treated early.
 MetroDerm providers are trained professionals who can diagnose and treat skin cancer of all types.
+Skin cancer screenings are vital tools for early detection.

 Please use the ABCDE guide and contact our office if you notice any of these symptoms: